Michelleoc/programming-for-data-analysis-project/README.md

 ## Contents of Repository

-Jupyter Notebook "Real World phenomenon"
+1. Jupyter Notebook "Real World phenomenon".
-Victoria Stats csv file

-Folders :
-1. data
-2. images
+2. Victoria Stats csv file - research dataset for sport participants registered in Victoria, Australia in 2015 and in 2019, containing participation rates by age and sex.

+3. Data Folder - contains csv files of simulated dataset

+4. Images Folder - contains images used in jupyter notebook

 ## How to view the jupyter notebook